-8.31.4 INSPECTION REQUESTS BY COACHES DURING GAME FOR GOALIES ONLY - Opposing coaches may request the referees to conduct a measurement and contour equipment goalie inspection during the game.
+8.31.4 INSPECTION REQUESTS BY COACHES DURING GAME FOR GOALKEEPERS ONLY - Opposing coaches may request the referees to conduct a measurement and contour equipment goalkeeper inspection during the game.
 Upon said request, which must be made prior to the conclusion of the quarter, the referees shall conduct the inspection immediately following the conclusion of the quarter in which the request was made.
-The referee, as per rule 5.7, "Goaltender Equipment", shall check all pieces of equipment.
+The referee, as per rule 5.7, "Goalkeeper Equipment", shall check all pieces of equipment.

-Should a request be made and the requested goalie is to be replaced by a substitute goalie, play will be stopped followed by the inspection at that time.
-Only one goalie shall be measured per stoppage per team.
+Should a request be made and the requested goalkeeper is to be replaced by a substitute goalkeeper, play will be stopped followed by the inspection at that time.
+Only one goalkeeper shall be measured per stoppage per team.

-- 8.31.5 PRE GAME INSPECTION ILLEGAL GOALIE EQUIPMENT If an inspection conducted before the game finds the goalie to be using illegal equipment (failure to meet measurement and contour specifications) the goalie will: - i) Be reported to the league or appropriate sport governing body; and - ii) Must be deemed legal by the referees before entering in the game. - 8.31.6 DURING/AFTER GAME INSPECTION ILLEGAL GOALIE EQUIPMENT If an inspection conducted during the game or after the game finds the goalie to be using illegal equipment, (failure to meet measurement and contour specifications) the referee will assess the goalie a two-minute penalty and a game-misconduct and the incident shall be reported to the league or the appropriate sport governing body. - 8.31.7 GOALIE ADJUSTING EQUIPMENT BEFORE INSPECTION Should a goaltender adjust his equipment in an effort to retract the size or shape of his equipment after a referee has announced the requested inspection, the player will receive a two-minute penalty and a game. - 8.31.8 DURING GAME GOALIE INSPECTION LEGAL GOALIE EQUIPMENT If an inspection conducted during the game finds the goalie to have used legal equipment, the referee will assess a 2-minute bench minor penalty, delay of game, to the requesting team.
+- 8.31.5 PRE GAME INSPECTION ILLEGAL GOALKEEPER EQUIPMENT If an inspection conducted before the game finds the goalkeeper to be using illegal equipment (failure to meet measurement and contour specifications) the goalkeeper will: - i) Be reported to the league or appropriate sport governing body; and - ii) Must be deemed legal by the referees before entering in the game. - 8.31.6 DURING/AFTER GAME INSPECTION ILLEGAL GOALKEEPER EQUIPMENT If an inspection conducted during the game or after the game finds the goalkeeper to be using illegal equipment, (failure to meet measurement and contour specifications) the referee will assess the goalkeeper a two-minute penalty and a game-misconduct and the incident shall be reported to the league or the appropriate sport governing body. - 8.31.7 GOALKEEPER ADJUSTING EQUIPMENT BEFORE INSPECTION Should a goalkeeper adjust their equipment in an effort to retract the size or shape of their equipment after a referee has announced the requested inspection, the player will receive a two-minute penalty and a game misconduct. - 8.31.8 DURING GAME GOALKEEPER INSPECTION LEGAL GOALKEEPER EQUIPMENT If an inspection conducted during the game finds the goalkeeper to have used legal equipment, the referee will assess a 2-minute bench minor penalty, delay of game, to the requesting team.